steverichey/im361/web-setup-2.md

 # IM 361 Web Project Setup, Part 2

+1. Add new dependencies with `npm install --save-dev style-loader css-loader`
 1. Add a `webpack.config.js` file and copy from below
-2. Add a `src/style.css` file (leave empty for now)
+1. Add a `src/style.css` file (leave empty for now)
-3. Update your `package.json` file and add lines from below
+1. Update your `package.json` file and add lines from below
+1. Add `import "./style.css";` to the top of your `src/index.js` file

 ## `webpack.config.js`